aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/powerpoint-shapes/shape-formatting/_index.md

 3. Specify your preferred figures for [CameraType](https://reference.aspose.com/slides/php-java/com.aspose.slides/ICamera#getCameraType--) and [LightType](https://reference.aspose.com/slides/php-java/com.aspose.slides/ILightRig#getLightType--).
 4. Write the presentation to disk.

-This Java code shows you how to apply 3D rotation effects to a shape:
+This PHP code shows you how to apply 3D rotation effects to a shape:

 ```php
   // Creates an instance of the Presentation class